RikaGoldberg/quartzv4/content/notes/Start with the assumption that you don't know the wei.md

 >In any complex endeavor, you can rarely forecast ahead of time which of several shared foundations will be the optimal one: you need only something that is ‟good enough,ˮ and let emergence guide you from there.
 	- [Google, Published Patterns, Self-organizing team](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/development-team/self-organizing-team)

-Nature follows the system principle of self-organization.
+Nature follows the system principle of [Self-Organization](/notes/Self-Organization.md).
 We see this principle at work in animal swarming, from how birds flock to how ants work in groups.

 Let’s look at how ants organize.